computer-geek64/article-engagement-predictor/README.md

 > "30 white horses red hill first champ stamp stand still"

 which is more semantically useful for our model.
+When all these preprocessing measures were applied on the full dataset, articles.csv and comments.csv were reduced to

+Articles_cleaned.csv -> Insert
+Comments_cleaned.csv -> insert

 ## Prediction of Number of Words and Sentiment ##
 **Number of Comments Model:**
-After midterm report - use numerical features and text features together (columns which were not dropped) as features to predict # of comments for a given new article.
+ The goal of this model is to train on existing articles with every single numerical feature in order to predict the number of comments.
+These features include word count, average sentiment, the 768 features from word embedding, and the one hot encoding for material.
+The type of model used was an extreme gradient boost decision tree ([XGBoost](https://xgboost.readthedocs.io/en/latest/)) with 70% train data, 15% validation, and 15% test.
+We use Bayesian hyperparameter optimization for number of estimators, max depth, and learning rate.
+We can use this tuned model to predict the number of comments for a given article with all these input features.

 **Sentiment Prediction Model:**
-After midterm report - use numerical features and text features (including number of comments and not dropped columns) as features together to predict “average sentiment” for a new article.
+The goal and structure of the sentiment prediction model is very similar to the number of comments model.
+Once again, we train on the existing articles with all the numerical features but this time to predict the sentiment response.
+We once again use an XGBoost model with similar data divisions along with hyperparameter optimization.
+However, the difference is that there is an additional input feature column number of comments which we are also using to train sentiment on.

 **Engagement Metric Calculation:**
-For a given new article, run number of comments model first and use the predicted comment value as one of the input features into the sentiment prediction model to get predicted sentiment value.
-The engagement metric will then be calculated based on number of comments and predicted sentiment value.
+Note that at this stage, we are equipped to be given a new article with a headline and abstract and run these series of models to predict user response.
+We can use the number of comments model to in turn train the sentiment prediction model, which will give us a sentiment value which is an estimate of how the target audience will view the article.
+A final engagement metric column will then be calculated based on the number of comments and predicted sentiment value which is the final indicator of the success of an article meant to be tested on.

+# Results:
+After the entire process is complete, we end up with a newly calculated Engagement Metric for each article.
+This number represents how much traction each article generates.
+When we want to take a new unpublished article and determine what its engagement might be, we use our 2 models and newly generated columns to predict the number of comments and the sentiment of the article.

 # Discussion: